 2 Software Developers

-September 2023 - June 2024
+September 2023 - February 2024

 As the lead designer, I was responsible for the redesign of the desktop screens and design of the mobile screens for the duration of the whole design cycle until handoff to the developer team.
 I conducted research, iterated and tested designs, and finalized screens for coding.
 During this process, I collaborated with our product manager, the developer team, and our field technicians.

-I spoke with the team of 7 technicians to understand how the site was used on an everyday basis and how that could guide the redesign to serve the most important issues first.
+I spoke with the team of 7 internal company technicians to understand how the site was used on an everyday basis and how that could guide the redesign to serve the most important issues first.
 Along with understanding how the current site could be improved, I also wanted to know what new features the team needed to plan for future designs.

 To further understand more about the site’s pain points, I walked through the site myself and noted any areas that could potentially be improved.
 My resulting findings showed that the site could benefit from improved hierarchy and better information organization.

 After handing off my designs, our development team began implementing the design changes to the desktop site.
 This is the current state of the cart detail page.
-Unfortunately, the live site is no longer available for viewing as our startup was shut down in June 2024.
+I will continue to refine the usability of the site's functions for better efficiency in future field use.